 - 1. Remove the top cowling. - 2.
-Disconnect the start-in-gear protection cable from the starter, if equipped.
+Remove the start-in-gear protection cable from the starter, if equipped.

+- 1. Start-in-gear protection cable - 3.
 Remove the starter/flywheel cover after removing the bolt(s).

 Prepare the engine for starting.
-For further information, see page 39.
+For further information, see page 38.
 Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
 The main switch must be "ON" (on), if equipped.